 The only company in this list that financially incentivises its employees to make healthier choices, IBM provides its employees with four 12-week programmes encompassing diet and nutrition, children and family health, physical fitness and personal vitality.

-According to online sources, IBM’s corporate wellness programme is entirely online, with 80% of their 432,000 employees signing up for at least one programme yearly.
-While nearly half of these employees complete a programme, IBM has saved roughly USD 190 million in two years by improving employee well-being and productivity and reducing healthcare claims.
+According to IndustryWeek and The Health Project, IBM’s corporate wellness programme is entirely online, with 84% of its 120,000 employees signing up for at least one programme yearly.
+While nearly half of these employees complete a programme, IBM has saved roughly USD 191 million in three years by improving employee well-being and productivity and reducing healthcare claims.

 EY

-The only non-tech company on this list, EY, has a track record of providing its employees with a clear path to getting help.
-Their integrated employee assistance and life management services programme has been a staple of the company’s employees and their families for more than 40 years, according to online sources.
+EY has a track record of providing its employees with a clear path to getting help.
+Its integrated employee assistance and life management services programme has been a staple of the company’s employees and their families for more than 40 years, according to Great Place to Work.

 The company has gone out of its way to make it easy for employees to access support and help when needed.
 Using a 24-hour hotline and website, EY employees can access counselling services, health and well-being solutions, child and elder care resources, daily life and home services, dependent care and personal travel.